-NOTE - When the SL280DFNV is used with a communicating thermostat, proper indoor blower speed selections are made by the thermostat.
+NOTE - When the SL280DFV is used with a communicating thermostat, proper indoor blower speed selections are made by the thermostat.

 - When the thermostat is set to "FAN ON," the indoor blower will run at setting determined during system configuration.
-See TABLE 23 allowable circulation speeds. - 2 When there is a heating demand the fan will run on heating speeds for firing rate. - 3 When there is a cooling demand, the fan will run on the first stage and second stage cooling speed set using the thermostat in the installer setup mode.
-The factory default is based upon 400 CFM a ton.
+See TABLE 25 on page 56 for allowable circulation speeds. - 2 When there is a heating demand the fan will run on heating speeds for firing rate. - 3 When there is a cooling demand, the fan will run on the first stage and second stage cooling speed set using the thermostat in the installer setup mode.